Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Washington Home Heating Fuel Comparison

 Homes have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Washington, used by 2,796,352 or 52% of families.
-The 2nd most popular primary heating fuel for Washington residents is Electricity, used by 1,447,260 homes (27%).
-The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Natural Gas is the most popular choice in Washington, used by 2,796,352 or 52% of families.
+The next most popular primary heating fuel for Washington families is Electricity, used by 1,447,260 homes (27%).
+The rest of the homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Washington County Residential Primary Home Heating Fuel (in Number of Households)